National Alliance for Water Innovation

 To build a circular water economy, the country must adopt advanced water treatment technologies and make use of alternative water resources.
 To facilitate the improvement and adoption of advanced water treatment technologies, it is essential to understand their current cost and performance capabilities across different water types and sectors.

 One of NAWI's first activities was to develop baseline metrics and foundational case studies to represent standard water treatment plants that treat eight alternative water resources, including agricultural runoff, seawater, brackish groundwater, oil-and-gas-produced water, municipal wastewater, industrial wastewater, mining wastewater, and power sector water.
-NREL coordinated efforts across universities, national laboratories, and industry partners to create these baseline studies.
+NLR coordinated efforts across universities, national laboratories, and industry partners to create these baseline studies.

 Baseline Publications